sajja-234/mlx-swift-lm/README.md

     ]),
 ```

-Alternatively, add `https://github.com/ml-explore/mlx-swift-lm/` to the `Project Dependencies` and set the `Dependency Rule` to `Branch` and `main` in Xcode.
+Alternatively, add `https://github.com/ml-explore/mlx-swift-lm/` to the
+`Project Dependencies` and set the `Dependency Rule` to `Branch` and `main` in
+Xcode.

 # Quick Start

 See also [MLXLMCommon](Libraries/MLXLMCommon).
-You can easily use
+You can get started with a wide
-a wide variety of open weight LLM and VLMs in your code.
-You can use
-this simplified API:
+variety of open weights LLMs and VLMs using this simplified API:

 ```swift
 let model = try await loadModel(id: "mlx-community/Qwen3-4B-4bit")